 • Beginning of February, 2015 - Final selection and announcement of 2015 Junior Fellows

 Japan Society Education Program

 You may submit your application online.
 Read the above-mentioned requirements and instructions carefully before you complete and submit your application online.
 Please click here to submit your application online.

 1. Application documents will not be returned.

-2. Application documents submitted by those who are not eligible for this Fellowship or which reach Japan Society after the deadline will not be subject for screening and will be so notified.
+2. Application documents submitted by those who are not eligible for this Fellowship or that reach Japan Society after the deadline will not be subject to screening and applicant will be so notified.